b-k/wearin/Readme.md

 # Wearin

-There's a phrase, 'I played that song so often I wore out the grooves'.
-This was in fact possible, just as it's possible to play a cassette tape so many times it snaps.
+There's a phrase, 'I played that song so often I wore out the grooves'—and this would actually happen with much-loved records.
+That our music slowly decays in specific ways is part of what makes it ours.

-I [BK] have music on whatever medium that already has glitches, and have grown to expect them.
-Those glitches are part of the song as I know it, a reminder of where the music came from.
-Sometimes I hear the song played without the glitch and I'm thrown off.

-Run the program from the command line via `wearin popsong.mp3`.
-It will randomly flip 100 bytes in the song, or run the script `wearin.tsr` to automatically add wear to any song you play on your computer.
+Run the program from the command line via `wearin popsong.mp3` and it will randomly flip 100 bytes in the song.
+Or run the script `wearin.tsr` to automatically add wear to any song you play on your computer.

 ## Compiling